haru0017/go-extract-json/README.md

 # go-extract-json

-Easily get any value from json decoded without defining a structure
+Easily get any value from JSON decoded without defining a structure